 This group of business owners, artists and interested residents formed in 2004 as a result of the Community Progress Initiative.
-Still today, Incourage administers the Downtown Revitalization Fund that supports downtown improvement projects.
+Still today, Incourage administers the Downtown Revitalization Fund that supports Downtown Riverfront District improvement projects.
 The group successfully petitioned the City of Wisconsin Rapids to enact four-way stops at the Grand Avenue intersections in the downtown for a trial.
 The four-way stops at the intersections are still in use.
-The Cluster also spearheaded the Downtown Murals project that you see around the downtown area today.
+The Cluster also spearheaded the Downtown Murals project that you see around the Downtown Riverfront District today.